The dark side of LLMs: Security risks in semantic model development

 The second use-case envisions an internal chatbot that has two tools: one that can query the semantic model to answer business related questions and one that can search the internet for up-to-date information.
 This is potentially extremely unsafe for the reasons below:

-- Potential data exfiltration: Data can leave the organisation through exfiltration
+• Potential data exfiltration: Data can leave the organization through exfiltration

-In sum, there is a huge risk service area for this service – however nice it could be.
+In sum, this service has a huge risk surface area – however nice it could be.
 The key risk arises from having access to both internal systems (the databases) and external websites (through the search function).
 One way to critically control this is to remove access to the open search and only query trusted sites (like internal documentation).

 Structuring documentation (Low to moderate risk)